ankrutik/notes/aws/solutions_arch_cert/notes.md

 - **cannot ssh** into OS
 - patching is Amazon's responsibility
 - cannot be serverless (except Aurora)

+If you want to **force SSL, use the rds.force_ssl parameter**.
+By default, the rds.force_ssl parameter is set to false.
+Set the rds.force_ssl parameter to true to force connections to use SSL.
+The rds.force_ssl parameter is static, so after you change the value, you must reboot your DB instance for the change to take effect.

 ## Back Ups, Multi-AZ, and read replicas